When it comes to cycling, Sonoma County is one of the best destinations on the planet.

 - Le Tour de Fuzz (Autumn): Known as Sonoma County’s funniest ride, cops—sometimes known as “the fuzz”—come from far away to ride with non-cops.
 Team cyclists are welcome, or come on your own (10 percent off registration for teams of eight or more).
 This year’s race takes place on Sept.
 8, 2018.
 More info.

-- Levi’s King Ridge GranFondo (Autumn): This ride offers 11 routes, ranging in length and difficulty from the eight-mile family route to the steep 116.8-mile Panzer.
+- Levi’s GranFondo (Autumn): This ride offers a variety of routes, ranging in length and difficulty from the eight-mile Family route to the steep 116.8-mile Growler.
 This year’s event: Oct.
-5-7, 2018.
+6, 2018, now a part of the weekend-long Sonoma VITA.
 More info.

 For dates of upcoming events, see the Sonoma County events calendar.